Irish rap group Kneecap plays for a big Glastonbury crowd despite criticism

 Several Kneecap gigs have since been canceled as a result of the controversy.

+But fan Gemma Gibson, from Newcastle in northeast England, said not allowing the group to play "would be completely against everything that Glastonbury stands for.

+“I think it's so important these days to be able to speak freely, to be able to speak your mind and stand up for what's right,” she said.
+"This is where they should be.”

-The BBC, which airs many hours of Glastonbury performances, didn't show Kneecap’s set live, but said it would “look to make an on-demand version of Kneecap’s performance available on our digital platforms” afterward.
+The BBC, which broadcasts dozens of Glastonbury performances, didn't show Kneecap’s set live, but said it planned to make it available online later.

 About 200,000 ticket holders have gathered at Worthy Farm in southwest England for Britain's most prestigious summer music festival, which features almost 4,000 performers on 120 stages.
 Headline acts performing over three days ending Sunday include Neil Young, Charli XCX, Rod Stewart, Busta Rhymes, Olivia Rodrigo and Doechii.

+On Saturday, a surprise act listed in the program as “Patchwork” turned out to be Britpop titans Pulp, performing 30 years after their first Glastonbury appearance.

-Glastonbury highlights on Friday included a performance from U.K. rockers The 1975, an unannounced set by New Zealand singer Lorde, a raucous reception for Gen X icon Alanis Morissette and an emotional return for Scottish singer Lewis Capaldi, two years after he took a break from touring to adjust to the impact of the neurological condition Tourette syndrome.
+Other highlights have included an unannounced set by New Zealand singer Lorde, a raucous reception for Gen X icon Alanis Morissette and an emotional return for Scottish singer Lewis Capaldi, two years after he took a break from touring to adjust to the impact of the neurological condition Tourette syndrome.

 Credit: Scott A Garfitt/Invision/AP